-Activity Permit Limits For use of vehicles on existing roads, vehicles must weigh within the design limits of the road.
+Activity Permit Limits For each exploration program, the establishment or use of temporary trails more than 15 metres in width and 40 kilometres in total length is permitted.
+For use of vehicles on existing roads, vehicles must weigh within the design limits of the road.
 If the design limits are unknown, these must weigh less than 40 tonnes for roads and 20 tonnes for trails.
 For off-road use of vehicles in summer, vehicles with a gross weight of more than 20 tonnes and used up to 40 kilometres per year are permitted.
 For off-road use of vehicles in winter, vehicles other than low ground pressure vehicles are allowed to be used over an unlimited distance.
 Use of explosives 1,000 kilograms or more in any 30-day period Construction of underground structures A maximum of 100,000 tonnes of rock may be moved to the surface per year.
 A total of 200,000 tonnes moved to the surface is allowed for the duration of the exploration program.